birderboone/idfgSE/index.md

 <img src="assets/img/headshot.jpg" width = 200px>
 </div>
 <div style="position:absolute;top:500px">
-You can view this presentation at : <a>http://birderboone.github.io/idfgSE</a>
+You can view this presentation at : <a href = "http://birderboone.github.io/idfgSE">http://birderboone.github.io/idfgSE</a>
 <br><br>
-And find the assets at <a>http://github.com/birderboone/idfgSE</a>
+And find the assets at <a href="http://github.com/birderboone/idfgSE">http://github.com/birderboone/idfgSE</a>
 </div>